 - 8.9.1.
-A distributor must not recover charges from a retailer if the retailer is not permitted to recover those charges from a small customer under the Energy Retail Code of Practice. - 8.9.2.
+A distributor must not recover charges from a retailer that a retailer would otherwise charge a small customer if the retailer is not permitted to recover those charges from a small customer under the Energy Retail Code of Practice. - 8.9.2.
 Subclause 8.9.1 does not apply where the reason the retailer is not permitted to recover charges is the result of some fault of the retailer. - 8.9.3.
 This clause 8.9 applies to an exempt distributor.